 Can Enpass be hacked?

 It’s not likely, although anything is possible.
-Enpass does not perform any cryptographic operations on data stored in the cloud — all such operations are only done locally.
-Your data is never sent to the cloud unencrypted, thus ensuring that even if an attacker were to gain access to your Enpass data file, it would remain secure behind your Master Password and be of no use to them.
+Enpass doesn't perform any cryptographic operations on data stored in the cloud — all such operations are only done locally.
+Your data is never sent to the cloud unencrypted, thus ensuring that even if an attacker were to gain access to your Enpass data file, it would remain secure behind your master password and be of no use to them.

 If your cloud service provider has any vulnerabilities, hackers could potentially exploit them.
 That's why it's important to make sure you choose a trustworthy provider for your Enpass password manager.